Worst-Case Welfare of Item Pricing in the Tollbooth Problem: Competitive Ratio for Special Graphs

-To prove Theorem~\ref{thm: tree}, we use a different approach from Section~\ref{sec:star_and_spider}.
-We prove the following structural lemma, which partitions a set of edge-disjoint paths into two sets, such that each set of paths forms a union of vertex-disjoint spider graphs.
-And then we apply Theorem~\ref{thm:spiderimproved} to get the desired set of prices.
+As discussed in the previous subsection for path graphs, the LP-based approach requires the seller to own the tie-breaking power.
+To prove \Cref{thm:tree-no-tiebreak}, we use a different approach.
+We first prove the following structural lemma, which partitions a set of edge-disjoint paths into two sets, such that each set of paths forms a union of vertex-disjoint spider graphs.
+Here a \emph{spider} graph $G$ is a tree with one vertex $u$ of degree at least 3 and all others with degree at most 2.
+In other words, $E(G)$ can be decomposed into $k$ paths, where any two paths only intersect at $u$.
+A star is a special spider graph, where all vertices other than $u$ have degree 1.
+See \Cref{fig:star_spider} for an example.
+The proof of \Cref{lem:treetospider} is postponed to \Cref{apd: proof of lem:treetospider}.

 \begin{lemma} Let $P_1,\ldots,P_n$ be edge-disjoint paths, such that the graph $G=\bigcup_{j\in [n]}P_j$ is a tree, then the set $\pset=\set{P_1,\ldots,P_n}$ can be partitioned into two sets $\pset=\pset'\cup\pset''$, such that both the graph induced by paths in $\pset'$ and the graph induced by paths in $\pset''$ are the union of vertex-disjoint spiders. \end{lemma}